 Many brokers in the UK require ID in order to verify your account before you begin trading.
-However, if you wish to buy Bitcoin anonymously, you still have a few options.
+However, if you wish to acquire Bitcoin anonymously, you still have a few payment options.

 The first and simplest is to find a broker that does not require ID.
-Platforms like Changelly, Shapeshift or CryptoRocket allow you to buy Bitcoin directly (or via CFDs) anonymously.
+Platforms like Changelly, Shapeshift or CryptoRocket allow you to obtain Bitcoin directly (or via CFDs) anonymously.

-Another option is to use a Bitcoin ATM and deposit cash anonymously in exchange for Bitcoin in your wallet.
-While this option can be attractive, it is often hard to find a BTC ATM and is rather time-consuming.
+Another option is to use Bitcoin ATMs and deposit cash anonymously in exchange for Bitcoin in your digital wallet.
+While this option can be attractive, it is often hard to find Bitcoin ATMs and is rather time-consuming.

-Lastly, you may also choose to buy Bitcoin directly without a regulated exchange, for example via peer-to-peer platforms like LocalBitcoins.
+Lastly, you may also choose to get Bitcoin directly without a regulated Bitcoin exchange, for example via peer-to-peer platforms like LocalBitcoins.
 Nonetheless, this is definitely a riskier proposition, particularly as fraud is rife in the Bitcoin space.

 Open an Account to Buy Bitcoin in the UK

-Now that you understand how to buy Bitcoin in the UK, let’s review how to open an account on our recommended Bitcoin broker, eToro.
+Now that you understand how to acquire Bitcoin in the UK, let’s review how to open an account on our recommended Bitcoin broker, eToro.

 Step 1: Sign Up